udacity/ud615/labs/monitoring-and-health-checks.md

 If a liveness probe fails multiple times the container will be restarted.
 Liveness probes that continue to fail will cause a Pod to enter a crashloop.
 If a readiness check fails the container will be marked as not ready and will be removed from any load balancers.

-## Tutorial: Creating Pods with Liveness and Readiness Probes.
+## Tutorial: Creating Pods with Liveness and Readiness Probes

 Explore the `healty-monolith` pod configuration file: